gengcong940126/DDAEBM/README.md

 Pytorch implementation of the paper [Improving Adversarial Energy-Based Model via Diffusion Process](https://arxiv.org/pdf/2403.01666)

 by [Cong Geng](https://gengcong940126.github.io), [Tian Han](https://thanacademic.github.io), [Pengtao Jiang](https://pengtaojiang.github.io), Hao Zhang, Jinwei Chen, [Søren Hauberg](https://www2.compute.dtu.dk/~sohau), and [Bo Li](https://libraboli.github.io).

+---

+*Abstract:* Generative models have shown strong generation ability while efficient likelihood estimation is less explored.
+Energy-based models (EBMs) define a flexible energy function to parameterize unnormalized densities efficiently but are notorious for being difficult to train.
+Adversarial EBMs introduce a generator to form a minimax training game to avoid expensive MCMC sampling used in traditional EBMs, but a noticeable gap between adversarial EBMs and other strong generative models still exists.
+Inspired by diffusion-based models, we embedded EBMs into each denoising step to split a long-generated process into several smaller steps.
+Besides, we employ a symmetric Jeffrey divergence and introduce a variational posterior distribution for the generator’s training to address the main challenges that exist in adversarial EBMs.
+We simply refer to our method as **D**enoising **D**iffusion **A**dversarial **E**nergy-**B**ased **M**odel (**DDAEBM**).
 ## Requirements
 Run the following to install a Python environment:
 ```